Cyfraka/ansible-ThinkPad/README.md

-Sure!
-Here’s a shorter version with installation commands in one line:

----

 # Ansible ThinkPad Setup

 This repo provides Ansible playbooks and config files to automate setup, dotfile management, and software installation on ThinkPad laptops or VMs.